Why Nutrition Is An Important Part Of Your Exercise Plan

-It’s no secret, especially in the fitness industry, that protein consumption is essential to any diet, especially if you're trying to build muscle or lose weight.
-Protein is essential during workouts as it is the main component of muscle tissue and helps build new muscle fiber while also repairing damaged muscle.
+It’s no secret that protein consumption is essential to any diet, especially if you're trying to build muscle or lose weight.
+Your body needs protein to build and repair:

 Whole grain bread

 The fats you want to consume are healthy fats, also known as monounsaturated fats and polyunsaturated fats.
 They're found in foods like:

 An iron deficiency makes your body fatigued, and therefore you may not be able to work out as intensely as you would like to

 Vitamin C can help your body absorb iron and fight tiredness

 If your sodium intake is too little, it can lead to cramping or muscle spasms as you workout

 Although taking a multivitamin seems like a surefire way to get all of your vitamins and minerals, research has shown over and over that they don't really work and the best way to get all your micronutrients is through your food, making a well-rounded diet that much more important.